Lucas-Ariel-Penalva/JS-Linked-List-Implementation/README.md

 ##### 8. toArray() - Returns an array with all the data from the Linked List.

-##### 9. arrayToLinkedList(array) - Takes an array of strings and/or numbers, transforms it into nodes and appends it to the end of the Linked List.
+##### 9. arrayToLinkedList(array) - Takes an array of strings and/or numbers, transforms it into nodes and appends them to the end of the Linked List.

 ##### 10. reverseList() - Reverses the Linked List.